 November 1965

-R.T.
-Vinopal leaves The Prime Movers and was replaced on bass by Jack Dawson, a classical music student at the local University of Michigan where he played with a frat band called The Marksmen, and that lived with a friend in an old house at 438 Thompson Street, where the Institute for Social Research is now.
-Spider Wynn also leaves at the same time because he hated blues and they were playing more and more of it, and was replaced on drums by Jim Osterberg (b.
-James Newell Osterberg Jr., Monday, April 21, 1947, Muskegon, Muskegon County, Michigan), formerly of The Iguanas, a local high school surf combo.
-"When Jim first joined our band, we called him 'Iguana' for a while, perhaps just to remind him where he came from."
-Michael Erlewine recalls, "That soon was shortened to 'Iggy', and that stuck.
-Jim liked the nickname too."
-After joined the band, Iggy and his new bandmate Dan Erlewine went to live together "over a French restaurant called Vieux Carré in what had been their lady's powder room upstairs that had been abandoned," recalls Iggy in Jeff Gold's book Total Chaos - The Story Of The Stooges / As Told by Iggy Pop (2016).
-"It had a large area to powder your nose and relax, and a smaller area with three bathroom stalls.
+In November 1965, R.T.
+Vinopal left the Prime Movers and was replaced by a better bass player (and trombonist) named Jack Dawson, a classical music student at the University of Michigan where he played with a frat band called the Marksmen, and that lived with a friend in an old house at 438 Thompson Street, where the Institute for Social Research is now.
+Spider Wynn also left the band at the same time because he hated blues and the band was playing more and more of it recently.
+He was replaced by a drummer named James Newell ‘Jim’ Osterberg (b.
+Monday, April 21, 1947, Muskegon, Michigan), formerly of a local high school surf combo called the Iguanas.
+“When Jim first joined our band, we called him ‘Iguana’ for a while, perhaps just to remind him where he came from,” recalls Michael Erlewine.
+“That soon was shortened to ‘Iggy,’ and that stuck.
+Jim liked the nickname too.”
+After joined the band, Iggy and his new bandmate Dan Erlewine went to live together “over a French restaurant called Vieux Carré in what had been their lady's powder room upstairs that had been abandoned,” said Iggy Pop in 2016 on Jeff Gold’s book Total Chaos - The Story Of The Stooges / As Told by Iggy Pop.
+“It had a large area to powder your nose and relax, and a smaller area with three bathroom stalls.
 It was the building [where Herb David Guitar Studio was located], and the guy had rented put the whole second floor and he had his guitar store up there, his music store, and he had this extra space so he rented it to Dan and me.
-And that's how we lived and that was on State Street, which was about four blocks over the Prime Movers' house."
-By the way, when Iggy joined the band, he brought with him his two best friends, 'Famous' and 'The Panther'.
-'Famous' was Lynn Goldsmith, who became (pardon the pun) famous as a rock photograper, while 'The Panther' was David White, who became The Prime Movers' honorary manager, which just meant they loved him because he was perhaps the funniest human being they had ever met (he was a natural comedian, and an all around good guy - beloved by all).
+And that's how we lived and that was on State Street, which was about four blocks over the Prime Movers' house.”
+By the way, when Iggy joined the band, where he also played tambourine sometime and lead vocals once in a while mainly on the cover of Bo Diddley’s ‘I’m A Man,’ he brought with him his two best friends, ‘Famous’ and ‘The Panther.’
+‘Famous’ was Lynn Goldsmith, who became (pardon the pun) famous as a rock photograper, while ‘The Panther’ was David White, who became the Prime Movers' honorary manager, which just meant they loved him because he was perhaps the funniest human being they had ever met (he was a natural comedian, and an all around good guy - beloved by all).

 1) Dan Erlewine